Connect with a certified trainer for free

 Ankle Sprain (Syndesmotic) Causes, Symptoms & Treatment

-A syndesmotic ankle sprain, also called a “high ankle sprain,” is a tearing of ligaments that are above the ankle.
-These ligaments, tough bands of fibrous tissue, connect the tibia and fibula, the two shin bones that make up the lower leg.
-This injury occurs less frequently than other types of ankle strains but can require a longer recovery time.
+A syndesmotic ankle sprain, also called a “high ankle sprain,” is a tearing of ligaments above the ankle.
+These ligaments, tough bands of fibrous tissue, connect the tibia and fibula, the two shin bones that comprise the lower leg.
+This injury occurs less frequently than other ankle sprains but can require a longer recovery time.

 Ankle Sprain (Syndesmotic) Hero Image 2

-A syndesmotic ankle sprain, also called a “high ankle sprain,” is a tearing of ligaments that are above the ankle.
-These ligaments, tough bands of fibrous tissue, connect the tibia and fibula, the two shin bones that make up the lower leg.
-This injury occurs less frequently than other types of ankle strains but can require a longer recovery time.
+A syndesmotic ankle sprain, also called a “high ankle sprain,” is a tearing of ligaments above the ankle.
+These ligaments, tough bands of fibrous tissue, connect the tibia and fibula, the two shin bones that comprise the lower leg.
+This tibiofibular ligament injury occurs less frequently than other ankle sprains, but can require a longer recovery time.

 What causes Ankle Sprain (Syndesmotic)?